Aditi1K/SOI_storyForge/README.md

 # SOI_storyForge
-it contains story generation file separately and image and video generation file in one file.
+it contains story generation file separately and in other file video and audio is generation.